Avaiga/taipy-doc/docs/manuals/gui/callbacks.md

     thread.start()
 ```

-Line 14 introduces the declaration of a callback function, that would typically be
+Line 14 introduces the declaration of a callback function that would typically be
 executed when the user activates a control.
 This is where we want to run the time-consuming task defined in the function *heavy_function()*`.
 However, because we know this
 will take time, we will execute it in another thread and let the application carry on
 its regular execution.<br/>